Positioning in Marketing: Definition, Types, Examples, Benefits & How to

 There are many methods for determining your competition, including:

 Conduct market research.
 Do a quick search using relevant keywords and see which companies are listed.
-Or, you can ask your sales team what rivals come up during the sales process.
+Or, you can ask your sales team what sales tactics rivals come up during the sales process.

 Use customer feedback.
 Ask your consumers which businesses or products make them consider before choosing yours.